theostos/ppai-hackathon/README.md

 ## Overview

 The core idea is to optimize LLM inference by combining clear-text inference with FHE inference, minimizing the costly FHE computations.
+We suppose the input of our LLM to be composed of non-FHE tokens, and FHE tokens (basically the sensitive words).
 Our approach follows these steps:

-1. **Initial Inference in Clear**: Perform a first inference in clear text using a GPU, hiding all the sensitive tokens.
+1. **Initial Inference in Clear**: Perform a first inference in clear text using a GPU, without attending the FHE tokens in the attention mechanism.
 This step is efficient and reduces the need for FHE.

 2. **FHE Inference for Sensitive Tokens**: Run a second inference to compute the attention between the FHE-encrypted token(s) and the rest of the prompt.
 For example, if we mask 20% of the tokens, we reduce the attention computation in FHE by a factor of 5.